Basic Data Types

 -

-\n,\t,\uXXXX, and\xNN, converting them into their corresponding byte values.
-It cannot span multiple lines directly in source code. - A string written with backticks is a raw string literal.
-Its content is preserved exactly as written, with no escape processing.
-Backslashes have no special meaning, and sequences like
+\n,\t,\uXXXXand\xNNare processed into their byte values.
+It cannot span multiple lines in source code. - A string written with backticks is a raw string literal.
+Its content is preserved exactly as written with no escape processing.
+It may span multiple lines.

 -